Maniaditya05/Diabetes-prediction-classifier/Diabetes_Prediction_v1/readme.md

 Logistic Regression is as well based on probability concept.
 We use sigmoid function to map the the predicted values to probabilities

 When using Logistic regression we are always needed to call the logistic regression instance object to initialize the Logistic Regression function.

-## Get Started
-Everyone willing to contribute is welcomed.
-No limitation to contribution of this project.
-    1) Fork the repository.
-    2) git clone the repository to a local machine.
-    3) Improve or revamp the code by any contribution.
-    4) Pull request for a change to be applied.

 ## Issues